Transround/NativerSDK/README.md

 Nativer SDK
 ===========

-<b>If you would like to explore the localization features of Nativer SDK and would like to try integrating the SDK, download the [App Localization Demo project] (https://github.com/Transround/LocalizationDemoDev) from Github and follow the below detailed instructions.</b>
+<b>Nativer SDK adds dynamic resource management functionality to any Android app so it can be translated to any language with Nativer service.
+If you would like to explore it download the [App Localization Demo project] (https://github.com/Transround/LocalizationDemoDev) from Github and follow the detailed instructions below.</b>

-<b>In case you would like to integrate your own app with the Nativer SDK please visit the [Nativer Developer Self Service site] (http://developer.nativer.com/) for further instructions.</b>
+<b>If you would ilke to integrate Nativer SDK into your app please visit the [Nativer Developer Self Service site] (http://developer.nativer.com/) for further instructions.</b>

 <p></p>